 America’s icebreaking capability relative to Russia

-The newest and most powerful components of the Russian icebreaker fleet are the LK-60Ya-class vessels, 33,000-ton behemoths powered by nuclear-turbo-electric drivetrains delivering 81,000 bhp.
-This configuration allows the LK-60Ya class to overcome more than nine feet of ice at speed.
+The future crown jewels of the Russian icebreaker fleet are the LK-60Ya-class ships, 33,000-ton behemoths powered by nuclear-turbo-electric drivetrains delivering 81,000 bhp.
+This configuration allows the LK-60Ya class to overcome more than nine feet of ice continuously.
 Currently, the lead ship of the class, Arktika, has been launched and two more LK-60Ya vessels are under construction.
 Arktika should enter service in 2017.

 The current flagships of Russia’s heavy icebreaker fleet are the Arktika-class nuclear icebreakers, of which 50 Let Pobedy (English: 50 Years of Victory) and Yamal are currently operational.
 They were largest in the world prior to the LK-60Ya-class and are similar in horsepower to the American Polar-class, with about 70,000 bhp.
 However, because of their 22,000-ton displacement and features such as a steam system and polymer bow coating, the Arktika-class can handle an exceptional nine feet of ice while traveling at three knots.
-Nuclear powerplants give the Arktika-class icebreakers a theoretical endurance of seven months and enable them operate at maximum power output without the need for refuelling.
+Nuclear powerplants give the Arktika-class icebreakers a theoretical endurance of seven months.
 Each ship can also embark one Ka-27 or Mi-2 helicopter utility and ice reconnaissance.
-In addition to their complement of 131, the Arktika-class ships can accommodate about eighty tourists or scientists; after the collapse of the Soviet Union, international pleasure-seekers have been brought along on Arctic expeditions as a source of revenue (click this link for an intriguing look at icebreaker operations as filmed by a tourist aboard 50 Let Pobedy).
+In addition to their complement of 131 sailors, the Arktika-class ships can accommodate about eighty tourists or scientists; after the collapse of the Soviet Union, international pleasure-seekers have been brought along on Arctic expeditions as a source of revenue (click this link for an intriguing look at icebreaker operations as filmed by a tourist aboard 50 Let Pobedy).
 Yamal is nearing the end of her service life, while 50 Let Pobedy was completed in 2007 and should continue to serve for the foreseeable future.

 In total, the Russian government owns and operates 19 icebreakers with more than 10,000 bhp.
 Russian private industry also operates 22 more icebreakers with over 10,000 bhp.
 Many of these vessels are quite powerful.
 For example, Krasin, a diesel ship operated by Russia’s Far East Shipping Company, is capable of breaking 5.9 feet of ice while steaming at two knots — only slightly inferior to Polar Star.